-While the Corporation does not currently have a formal orientation and education program for new members of the Board, the Corporation has historically provided such orientation and education on an informal basis.
-As new directors join the Board, the Corporation will provide these individuals with corporate policies, historical information about the Corporation, information on Board committee mandates, a list of Board members and their contact information, as well as information on the Corporation's performance and its strategic plan with an outline of the general duties and responsibilities entailed in carrying out their duties.
+While the Corporation does not currently have a formal orientation and education program for new members of the Board, the Corporation has historically provided such training on an informal basis.
+As new directors join the Board, the Corporation will deliver an initial orientation program that provides each Board member with an understanding of the corporate policies, historical information about the Corporation, information on Board committee mandates, a list of Board members and their contact information, as well as information on the Corporation's performance and its strategic plan with an outline of the general duties and responsibilities entailed in carrying out their duties.
 The Board believes that these procedures have proved to be a practical and effective approach in light of the Corporation's particular circumstances, including the size of the Corporation, limited turnover of the directors and the experience and expertise of the members of the Board.

 With respect to continuing education, there is no formal continuing education program currently in place for the directors however the Corporation provides internal and external continuing education opportunities for all directors.
 The Corporation will ensure that its directors maintain the skill and knowledge necessary to meet their obligations as directors by having management provide relevant presentations at each quarterly meeting, as needed, by providing consultant materials to address the Board on various issues, and by arranging for other meetings with management from time to time.
-In addition, Board members may attend external director education courses and conferences at the Corporation's expense.
+In addition, Board members may attend external director education conferences at the Corporation's expense.